TamaMimi/TamaMimi/README.md

 Student
 -------

-👨‍💻This is my primary GitHub profile.
+📂 This is my secondary GitHub profile.

-💻 For additional projects and development experiments, feel free to check out my secondary profile: @TamaMimi.
+👉 For my main projects and updates, please visit my primary profile: @Columbina-TamaMimi.

 🎓 Currently learning C# and focusing on building small projects to practice my skills.